 No!
-If you are a Commercial or an Art student, you cannot Physics and Computational Modelling at the university because it is a pure science course which need a good background on science subjects.
+If you are a Commercial or an Art student, you cannot study Physics and Computational Modelling at the university because it is a pure science course which need a good background in science subjects.
 To avoid discouragement, you can go for this course if you wish provided you have the required subjects combination in your O level result.
 If you’re still in secondary school, you may find it difficult to change subjects to fit your desired course during WAEC registration because some schools may go against it.

 Also, during WAEC or NECO registration make sure you know which subjects are been registered for you because some secondary schools are ignorant about the importance of O level requirements for university courses.
 Another alternative way to register the required subject combinations for Physics and Computational Modelling is through GCE.